SERVICE DOG TASKS

 Crowd Control, Panic Prevention In Public

 A number of individuals disabled by PTSD and other psychiatric conditions report one of their difficulties in maintaining employment is the claustrophobic reaction they suffer when a colleague, boss, or customer comes too close to them.
 The revulsion they experience is not limited to the workplace of course.
 Avoiding situations where closeness may take place will lead to someone becoming increasingly homebound.
-Through teamwork with a service dog, some of these individuals have regained the ability to do their own shopping and to ride on public transportation.
-Such teamwork may also enable them to cope better with the risk of close contact in the workplace or at a Little League game, the polls on Election Day and other places which may draw a crowd, helping the partner to lead a much more normal life.
+Through teamwork with a service dog, some of these individuals have regained the ability to do their own shopping and to ride on public transportation

 Arouse From Fear Paralysis or Disassociation Spell

-In Parkinson’s, where the person freezes and is unable move, the dog is schooled to assist the individual by making physical contact, such as lightly tapping the person’s shoe with his paw.
+In Parkinson’s, where the person freezes and is unable to move, the dog is schooled to assist the individual by making physical contact, such as lightly tapping the person’s shoe with his paw.
 This apparently is sufficient to break the spell, allowing the individual to resume movement.
-Reportedly, similar behavior - physical stimulation through pawing or nose nudging, - can rouse someone from a disassociation state, at least sufficiently to make the person aware of his/her plight, thus providing a chance to focus and fight the symptoms.
-This may also be effective in fear paralysis another symptom of PTSD.
+Reportedly, similar behavior – physical stimulation through pawing or nose nudging – can rouse someone from a dissociative state, at least sufficiently to make the person aware of his/her plight, thus providing a chance to focus and fight the symptoms.
+This may also be effective in fear paralysis, another symptom of PTSD.
 Transforming it from an accidental spontaneous behavior into a reliable skill will require months of diligent schooling and practice.
-(Training Note: Simulate the trance state, then use click & treat or “Yes!” & treat to teach the dog the desired response, perhaps hiring a professional dog trainer to shape and reinforce the behavior.
-If there are frequent practice sessions in a variety of settings, this training may enable the dog to perform this valuable task whenever the freezing behavior, fear paralysis or disassociation occurs in real life.
-Alternatively, teach it as a hearing dog alert to a wristwatch alarm.)
-Those who lose awareness of the dog and their surroundings when disassociating should consider using a Waist Leash or type with a wrist band that can be velcroed to one’s wrist so the dog won’t wander off if you drop the leash when you disassociate outside your home.

-∙ Dog is trained to nudge handler during freezing behavior to rouse handler from a disassociative state or fear paralysis.
+- Dog is trained to nudge the handler during freezing behavior to rouse the handler from a dissociative state or fear paralysis.

-• Dog is trained to respond with nudging and/or pawing whenever he hears the beeping from a wristwatch with an alarm clock function, which his partner can set to go off as frequently as desired, so the dog can arouse the seated or ambulating partner from a disassociative episode at home or in public.
-If fully alert, the partner can just reset the alarm before the alarm due to go off, unless he chooses to give the dog a practice session.
-Could be useful for someone with appointments or classes to get to or other responsibilities, if he or she is responsive to a service dog nudging or pawing when disassociating.
+- Dog is trained to respond with nudging and/or pawing whenever he hears the beeping from a wristwatch with an alarm clock function, which his partner can set to go off as frequently as desired, so the dog can arouse the seated or ambulating partner from a dissociative episode at home or in public.
+If fully alert, the partner can just reset the alarm before the alarm is due to go off, unless he chooses to give the dog a practice session.
+Could be useful for someone with appointments or classes to get to or other responsibilities, if he or she is responsive to a service dog nudging or pawing when dissociating.

 Not every person who becomes the victim of assault develops a psychiatric disorder with symptoms severe enough to qualify them as disabled under the Americans with Disabilities Act.
 But those who do become disabled by Post Traumatic Stress Disorder (PTSD) experience the world as an extremely dangerous place.
 This psychological injury can be just as disabling as an injury which causes a loss of vision or hearing.
 It amputates the sense of safety or security that most people take for granted.
 The tasks in this section offer the human partner some innovative coping strategies.
 Teamwork with a service dog can empower the victim to win back a measure of independence and to resist incorrect and unrealistic responses.
 For the traumatized handler, a service dog who masters these tasks will be an invaluable ally.